LukeyBSystems/deepstatsdocs/docs/runtime/deepStatsInstance.md

 - Easily add and remove sets of Modifiers as your player equips new gear.
 - Create an upgrade system for your RTS, where a Player can research upgrades that affect their entire army.

-## Add a DeepStats instance as a stat source
+## Add a DeepStats instance as a stat source to another Instance
 A DeepStats instance can also be used as a source of stats to another DeepStats instance using the `instance.AddAddedStatsSource(childInstance)`.
-When calculating stat values, all of the sources will be calculated first then added as though they are Add style Modifiers.
+When calculating stat values, all of the source stats will be calculated first then added as though they are Add style Modifiers.

 You can use this to have multiple layers of stats.
-For example, a players weapons and armour could have their own Modifiers.
-The final stats of the equipment will then be scaled again by the players own Modifiers.
+For example in an ARPG, a players weapons and armour could have their own Stats and Modifiers.
+The final stats of the equipment will then form the base stats of the player, to be scaled again by the players passive Modifiers.

 ## Configuring Tags and Scalers
 Each DeepStatsInstance has its own set of Tags and Scalers.
 These will be used when calculating Modifiers to determine which Modifiers apply and the value of any scaled Modifiers.
 Set values of these using the `SetScaler` or `SetTag` methods.
-Generally, it's better to reference Tags and Scalers by ScriptableObjects (ModifierTagSO, ModifierScalerSO).
-There are overloads for setting them that accept ScriptableObjects, and this will make them resilient if you need to rename them.

 ## Scripting API